m-yuhas/deep-learning-2024/meet.md

 ### Subrat
 ![Subrat](url_to_janes_image.jpg)
-Subrat is a second-year Ph.D. student from MSE.
+Subrat is a second-year Ph.D. student from SCSE.

 ### Alka
 ![Alka](url_to_janes_image.jpg)